dangoldin/yahoo-ffl/README.md

 README
 ======

 Yahoo-ffl is a quick script to help download fantasy football stats from Yahoo.
-It's currently configured to do it using the Selenium webdriver and to retrieve the projected stats for the 2017 season.
+It's currently configured to do it using the Selenium webdriver and to retrieve the projected stats for the current (2017-2018) season.
 It should be straightforward to tweak the script to pull data for other league formats and settings.
 Pull requests to make it more flexible are welcome.

 To get it working: